cannam/bisquay/README.md

 To build the documentation, run `meson compile -C build doc` after the build directory has been configured; then open doc/index.html in a browser.

+## Author and copyright

+The Bisquay code and the `bsq` modules were written by Chris Cannam and are Copyright 2020-2022 Particular Programs Ltd, published under the MIT/X11 licence.
+See the file `COPYING` for details.

+See the individual directories for copyright notes on the other modules.